strangemoodfoundation/listing-upload/README.md

-# Demo
+# Studio

-This is a demo client for the Precrypt protocol.
+This is a way to upload games on Strangemood.

 # Usage